GoGerard/GoGerard/README.md

 - Return Picture url from random table row.
 - Return Picture urls from table
 - Both features above, but only considering specified tag.
-- Add, Delete and Update Pictures, Tags and their relations using a ok-ish secure web interface.
+- Add, Delete and Update Pictures, Tags and their relations using an ok-ish secure web interface.

 Future features:
 - Making the Picture/Tag system more general purpose.